Young's Motorsports: Car No. 02 history

 In 2021, the team fielded the No. 02 car part-time for Toni Breidinger at Phoenix.

 In 2022, the team fielded the No. 02 car part-time for Katie Hettinger at Las Vegas Bullring and Phoenix.

 In 2023, the team fielded the No. 02 car part-time for Leland Honeyman at Phoenix.
+Parker Retzlaff would drive the No. 02 car at Portland and Sonoma.
+Mamba Smith would drive the No. 02 car at season finale at Phoenix.